-Review: Seattle Opera stages a ‘Rigoletto’ that’s a sure-fire argument starter
+Review: Seattle Opera stages a ‘Rigoletto’ that’s a surefire argument starter

 Opera’s power lies in its exploration of the timeless universals of human experience.
 Presented competently, heartbreak, vengeance, forgiveness, the tragedy of justice denied or the comedy of justice triumphant should all be equally affecting whether the specific events portrayed take place in 2019 or 1319.
 No opera worth staging truly needs updating to make its point; then again, if you don’t distort its core concepts, you can do anything you like with an opera’s details.

 Rethinking them in modern dress can prove intriguing — especially when done as expertly as director Lindy Hume has for Seattle Opera’s “Rigoletto,” which opened Saturday, Aug.
-10. Subtly, thoughtfully and insightfully, she’s turned Verdi’s 1851 melodrama into a sure-fire argument starter.
+10. Subtly, thoughtfully and insightfully, she’s turned Verdi’s 1851 melodrama into a surefire argument starter.

 The title character is part of the entourage of a dissolute duke (whom Hume based, she says in the program, on the corrupt, womanizing ex-Italian prime minister Silvio Berlusconi).
 A sort of court jester, Rigoletto angers the hangers-on with his jokes, and in return one of them curses him.
 It doesn’t take long to take effect: Turns out the Duke of Mantua’s latest conquest, the young woman he’s interested in and vice versa, is Rigoletto’s daughter Gilda.
 The entourage kidnaps her to the Duke’s palace, but Rigoletto’s counter-revenge plan, thanks to the curse, goes hideously wrong.